Welcome To The Great British Pitchfest at the London Screenwriters’ Festival

 - Buy your pass to the festival.

-- 17th October 2015 at midday, the Pitch Fest booking system goes live (you will be sent this link in an email).
+- (date TBC) at midday, the Pitch Fest booking system goes live (you will be sent this link in an email).

 - Login and select your chosen session based on who you want to pitch to.
 YOU CAN CHOOSE ONE NINETY MINUTE SLOT ONLY.